A Graph-Matching Formulation of the Interleaving Distance between Merge Trees: Abstract

 \section{Abstract}

 In this work we study the interleaving distance between merge trees from a combinatorial point of view.
 We use a particular type of matching between trees to obtain a novel formulation of the distance.
-With such formulation, we tackle the problem of approximating the interleaving distance by solving linear integer optimization problems in a recursive and dynamical fashion, obtaining lower and upper bounds.
+With such formulation, we tackle the problem of approximating the interleaving distance by solving linear binary optimization problems in a recursive and dynamical fashion, obtaining lower and upper bounds.
 We implement those algorithms to compare the outputs with another approximation procedure presented by other authors.
-We believe that further research in this direction could lead to faster algorithms to compute the distance and novel theoretical developments on the topic.
+We believe that further research in this direction could lead to polynomial time algorithms to approximate the distance and novel theoretical developments on the topic.